zillow/zind/README.md

 > Run the visualization script `code/visualize_zind_cli.py`

+The visualization results for the sample tour are in `render_data`.

 ## License

 The data is released under the [ZInD Terms of Use](https://bridgedataoutput.com/zillowterms), and the code is released under the [Apache License](LICENSE).